CERTIFIED BUSINESS PROCESSING SPECIALIST

 Sebastian Hilpert was born in 1985 in Würzburg.
 One of his earliest childhood memories is a sprinting cheetah, depicted in his grandfather’s yellowed Kalahari book.
 He travelled the Kalahari for the first time in 2015.
 At the beginning of 2017, after his twelve-year military service ended, he was repeatedly drawn to southern Africa with his camera.
 His personal, adventurous experiences about wildlife sanctuaries, safaris, poaching, hunting, land and people with a focus on Namibia, he recorded in the book „ÜBERLEBEN – Als Wildhüter in Afrika“ , which was published in April 2019 by Bastei Lübbe.

 Sebastian prefers to deal with wildlife photography, species protection, history, inner growth, good books and all kinds of creative things.
-Besides, he has a great weakness for good cappuccino, first class tattoos and cats of all sizes.
+Besides, he has a great weakness for good cappuccino and cats of all sizes.

 The right way – your own.